oceanByte/chainlink-education/src/api/src/shared/course/courses/vrfIntroduction/Chapters/Chapter-13/course.md

   <div class="itemsContainer">
     <div class="item-text">
-    Now, with the power to get a random number into a smart contract you are one step closer to completing that raffle.
+    Now, with the power to get a random number into a smart contract, you are one step closer to completing that raffle.
 Keep an eye out for future lessons on building the raffle.
     </div>
   </div>
 </ContentWrapp>

 Congrats!
-You now know how to get a verfiably secure random number for use in a smart contract!
+You now know how to get a verifiably secure random number for use in a smart contract!